Skip to main content

 Autocompletion

-You can use stellar completion to generate shell completion for bash, elvish, fish, powershell, and zsh.
+You can use stellar completion to generate shell completion for different shells.
 You should absolutely try it out.
 It will feel like a super power!

-To enable autocomplete in the current bash shell, run:
+To enable autocomplete on the current shell session:

 source <(stellar completion --shell bash)